symfony/symfony-docs/setup/symfony_server.rst

     $ symfony proxy:start

-If the proxy doesn't work when serving requests as explained in the following sections, check these:
+If the proxy doesn't work as explained in the following sections, check these:

 * Some browsers (e.g. Chrome) require to re-apply proxy settings (clicking on ``Re-apply settings`` button on the ``chrome://net-internals/#proxy`` page)